bb-qq/r8152/readme.md

 I very much appreciate if you report whether it works.

+NOTE: I recommend using front ports to connect devices because some users reported stability issues when they use rear ports.

 ## Supported RTL8156(2.5Gbps) based devices

 Currently I only confirmed products marked "confirmed working".
 If you got other products and they do not work, please create a issue with its vendor id.